 Innovation and adaptation to changing conditions and markets have been one of our hallmarks.
 Throughout our evolution from a small general farm peddling ice, milk, fruits, and vegetables door-to-door to the residents of the shoreline communities to a wholesale grower of fruits and vegetables supplying the produce markets of New York and New England, we are now a thriving retail farm market open year round with a Winery, Kit, Pick Your Own Fruits and a CSA.
 Our goal has remained the same through all the years… to provide our customers with the freshest, best-quality farm products possible, grown with integrity and concern for our environment.
 Our families continue to grow and faces of the seventh generation can now be seen helping and learning with their parents and grandparents.
 Sixth-generation members Sarah Bishop Dellaventura and Carrie Bishop Healy are working full-time alongside their father Keith and his cousin, Jonathan Bishop.

 About Independence Solar – www.independencesolar.com

 Independence Solar is a turnkey installer of commercial solar energy.
-Since 2007, the team has developed and built over $200 million of solar projects, including the largest rooftop solar array (9 MW) in North America at the Gloucester Marine Terminal in New Jersey.
+Since 2007, our team has developed and built over $250 million and 65 MW of solar projects, including the largest rooftop solar array (10.1 MW) in the Northeastern U.S. at the Gloucester Marine Terminal in New Jersey.
 Independence Solar handles the entire project life cycle for our clients.
 From development, design, and financing, through construction and ongoing maintenance, Independence Solar delivers an environmentally responsible income-generating asset, not just a construction project.